christiangrothaus/rustplusplus/readme.md

 # Startup

-Run the project using npm start
+Run the project using npm install then npm start.

 # Setup